your mouth is either building your life or wrecking it.

 That's not just a proverb — that's a whole life principle.
 Your words are building something or tearing something down every single day.
 Choose carefully. 🔥

-Solomon closes with three rapid-fire truths:
+closes with three rapid- truths:

-Whoever finds a wife finds a good thing and receives favor from the Lord.
+Whoever finds a wife finds a good thing and receives from the Lord.
 Marriage isn't a burden — it's a blessing and a W.

 The poor plead for help, but the rich respond harshly.
 Wealth has a way of making people forget empathy — and Solomon noticed it thousands of years ago.
 Still hits different today.